xirver/xirver.github.io/_posts/2025-08-27-BlackRunes.md

 ---

 ## Challenge Description
-This was a cool web challenge from Hack The Box, called **BlackRunes**.
+This was a cool web challenge, called **BlackRunes**.
 The description of this challange is the following: Survivors find a battered laptop in the rubble.
 Powering it up, they discover a cryptic software interface from an ancient architecture firm, hinting at vital blueprints.
 They must crack its security protocols.
 Undeterred, they race against time.

 ## Solution
 I initially runned dirsearch: